bigmlcom/bigml-node/docs/index.md

 In this case, the final prediction is made by combining the individual local model's predictions using a distribution weighted method.

-The same can be done for an array containing a list of models. regardless of whether they belong to an ensemble or not:
+The same can be done for an array containing a list of models, regardless of whether they belong to an ensemble or not:

 ```js